bosslee21/Nyu-tandon-bridge-winter-2022/README.md

 This non-credit certificate course is equivalent to 400 hours of learning and more than three courses containing topics in Computer Programming in C++, Object Oriented Design, Discrete Math, Data Structures and Algorithms, Principles of Operating Systems, and Introduction to Computer Networks.
 Students will be required to use the NYU Tandon Bridge program textbooks.

-Basic proficiency in college algebra and some exposure to C++ is recommended for success in the course.
-Please see our suggested Preparatory Resources for learning prior to the start of the course.